At Clapham Manor we are committed to the physical and emotional wellbeing of the children. Safeguarding is at the heart of our school.

 There are two important policies on this website – Child Protection and Safeguarding.
 We urge all members of our school community, to take the time to read them and increase their awareness of Safeguarding.

-Please contact Ms A Grace (Assistant Head Teacher for Inclusion), or Michelle How/Simon Allen, (Learning Mentors) for further information, or if you have any concerns regarding a child.
+Please contact Ms A Grace (Assistant Head Teacher for Inclusion), or Michelle How (Family Support/Safeguarding Officer) for further information, or if you have any concerns regarding a child.
 Our school governor for Child Protection and Safeguarding is Clare Rooth and she may be contacted through the office.

 Click here for the Child Protection policy